akveo/nebular/docs/articles/nebular-themes-tutorial-hot-reload.md

-This section describes steps to configure the app to be able to reload theme in the browser without reloading page.
-We assume that you already did [Basic setup](#/docs/ngxadmin-tutorials/themes-tutorial-basic-setup) and [Custom theme](#/docs/ngxadmin-tutorials/themes-tutorial-custom-theme) and have working app with installed Nebular and one custom them.
+This section describes the steps how to configure the app to reload theme in the browser without reloading a page.
+We assume that you already done [Basic setup](#/docs/ngxadmin-tutorials/themes-tutorial-basic-setup) and [Custom theme](#/docs/ngxadmin-tutorials/themes-tutorial-custom-theme) and have a working app with installed Nebular and the only custom theme.

 <hr class="section-end">

 ## Steps:

-1) At this point, we need to specify the second theme which will replace existence.
+1) At this point, we need to specify the second theme which will replace existent one.
 Let's add it to `src/themes.scss`.
 A new theme will be based on the cosmic Nebular theme and named dark:

 ```scss
 @import '~@nebular/theme/styles/themes/cosmic';